cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

 5. Submit a pull request, linking the issue in the description (e.g. Connected to #123)
 6. Add the implemented label to the issue, and ask another contributor to review and merge your code

-## Style guide

-Use [this guide](STYLE.md) to maintain consistent style across the Cyberark Secrets Provider for Kubernetes project.

-## Documentation

-Cyberark Secrets Provider for Kubernetes documentation can be found [here](https://www.conjur.org/Latest/en/Content/Integrations/Kubernetes_deployApplicationsConjur-k8s-Secrets.htm)

-### Get up and running

-Before you can start contributing to the CyberArk Secrets Provider for Kubernetes project, you must first setup your environment.
-See [here](https://www.conjur.org/Latest/en/Content/Integrations/Kubernetes_deployApplicationsConjur-k8s-Secrets.htm) for detailed directions on how to do so.
+From here your pull request will be reviewed and once you've responded to all feedback it will be merged into the project.
+Congratulations, you're a contributor!

-## Releasing
+## Releases

 ### Update the version and changelog

 1. Create a new branch from `master` for the version bump.
-2. Update the `version.go` file to the new version number.
+2. Update the [`version.go`](version.go) file to the new version number.
 3. Add to the already existing `changelog.md` a description of the new changes that will be included in the release (Fixed, Added, Changed).
 4. Commit these changes - Bump version to x.y.z is an acceptable commit message - and open a PR for review.
 5. Once the PR has been reviewed and merged by a Cyberark engineer, create a tag in Github.